Carbon pricing in Australia: History

 Abbott announced a new Coalition policy on carbon emission reduction in February 2010, which committed the Coalition to a 5% reduction in emissions by 2020.
 Abbott proposed the creation of an 'emissions reduction fund' to provide 'direct' incentives to industry and farmers to reduce carbon emissions.
 In April 2010, Rudd deferred attempts to advance the scheme to at least 2013, opting not to present the legislation to the Senate a second time, creating a trigger for a double dissolution election.
-In June 2010, Julia Gillard replaced Rudd as leader of the Labor Party and became Prime Minister.
+In June 2010, Julia Gillard replaced Rudd as leader of the Labor Party and became prime minister.
 Factional leader and key Gillard supporter Bill Shorten said that the sudden announcement of change of policy on the ETS was a factor that had contributed to a collapse in support for Rudd's leadership.

 Shortly afterwards Gillard called a federal election for 21 August 2010.
 During the election campaign Gillard stated that she supported a price on carbon emissions and that she would prosecute the case for action for as long as she needed to win community support.
-However, she also indicated that she would not introduce carbon pricing until there was a sufficient consensus on the issue, and she specifically ruled out the introduction of a "carbon tax".
+However, she also indicated that she would not introduce carbon pricing until there was a sufficient consensus on the issue, that any carbon price legislated would not come into effect until after the 2013 election, and she specifically ruled out the introduction of a "carbon tax".

 The result of the election left Australia with its first hung parliament in 70 years.
 To form a majority in the House of Representatives both of the major parties needed to acquire the support of cross-benchers, including the Greens.
 After two weeks of negotiations Gillard had enough support to gain a majority including the support of the Greens and their single MP in the House, Adam Bandt.
-Gillard, therefore, remained Prime Minister and Abbott remained in Opposition.
+Gillard, therefore, remained prime minister and Abbott remained in Opposition.
 One of the conditions for Greens support was that the formation of a cross-party parliamentary committee to determine policy on climate change.
 Gillard honoured that agreement and on 27 September 2010 the Multi-Party Climate Change Committee (MPCCC) was formed, its terms of reference including that it was to report to Cabinet on ways to introduce a carbon price.
 The MPCCC agreed on the introduction of a fixed carbon price commencing 1 July 2012, transitioning to a flexible-price cap-and-trade ETS on 1 July 2015.
 Initially the price of permits is fixed and the quantity unlimited i.e. there is no cap; the scheme thus functions similarly, and is popularly referred to as a tax.